 Prevention of Gestational Diabetes in Pregnancy

-Choose fresh fruits, whole grains, and nuts to incorporate nutrients and fiber in your diet.
+Choose fresh fruits, whole grains, and nuts to incorporate nutrients and fibre in your diet.
 Control your portions and keep away from junk food.
+Read more diet tips for diabetes management.

 Being active will ensure that you keep the weight gain to a minimum and prevent gestational diabetes.
 Choose the activity that you enjoy and get started.
 Not just your weight, it will help lift your mood